-In this work, we present a controlled benchmark of emerging one-step flow models against established diffusion and flow-based systems under consistent inference protocols.
-We evaluate eight approaches spanning native one-step models (MeanFlow, iMF, SoFlow), established and emerging flow baselines (Scalable Interpolant Transformer (SiT)~\cite{ma2024sit}, Representation Autoencoder (RAE)~\cite{zheng2025ditrae}, Scale-RAE~\cite{tong2026scalerrae}), and state-of-the-art text-to-image systems (Stable Diffusion 3.5 Large~\cite{stabilityai_sd3_techreport}, FLUX.1~\cite{blackforestlabs_flux_modelcard}).
-For each method, we compare matched guidance (CFG$=7$ where applicable) and each model's reported native guidance setting.
-We also evaluate both one-step and multi-step inference (1 vs.\ 25 steps) to measure how one-step models behave when iterated and how multi-step systems change under reduced step budgets.
-To test generalization beyond the ImageNet family while preserving label-ID conditioning, we introduce \textbf{reLAIONet}, a new proofread evaluation dataset that maps web-sourced images to ImageNet classes and is manually filtered to remove mislabeled and ambiguous samples. reLAIONet provides a larger, more diverse out-of-distribution test set than ImageNetV2 while retaining the class-conditional interface required by ImageNet-trained generators.
+In this work, we present a setting-matched and semantics-scaled benchmark of emerging one-step flow models against established diffusion and flow-based systems under consistent inference protocols.
+We evaluate eight approaches that span native one-step models (MeanFlow, iMF, SoFlow), flow baselines (Scalable Interpolant Transformer (SiT)~\cite{ma2024sit}, Representation Autoencoder (RAE)~\cite{zheng2025ditrae}, Scale-RAE~\cite{tong2026scalerrae}), and state-of-the-art text-to-image systems (Stable Diffusion 3.5 Large~\cite{stabilityai_sd3_techreport}, FLUX.1~\cite{blackforestlabs_flux_modelcard}).
+For each method, we compare matched guidance (CFG of 7 where applicable) and each model's native guidance.
+We also evaluate both one-step and multi-step inference (1 and 25 steps).
+To test generalization beyond ImageNet, we introduce \textbf{reLAIONet}, a manually proofread evaluation dataset mapping web-sourced images to ImageNet classes that provides a larger, more diverse out-of-distribution benchmark while preserving label-ID conditioning.